kacpersienkiewicz/Online-Retail-II/README.md

 Both of these are intended to mitigate the possibility and risks if the peak season doesn't pan out well.
 Retaining top customers should help prevent it, and marketing during off-peak months should help provide revenue outside of that period.

+### Predictive Churn Model
+As a bonus, I also worked on a simple predictive churn model which has around a 75% accuracy in predictive customer churn based on the testing data.

 ## Links
 * [Tableau Dashboard](https://public.tableau.com/app/profile/kacper.sienkiewicz/viz/Online_Retail_II_17788993017010/Customers)
 * [Dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii)